 Nangia research group welcomes all students regardless of race, ethnicity, sexual orientation, gender, economic background, disability, or training.
 Our group’s mission is to facilitate learning and growth through a collaborative, inclusive, and nurturing environment.
 We believe that solving scientific problems requires different perspectives, which a diverse group provides.

-- Architecture of the Blood-brain barrier tight junctions
+- Blood-brain barrier tight junctions

 - Gram negative bacterial membranes